MRSB News

 Congratulations to Rebecca D. Martin on her election as President-Elect of the Business Law Section.
 KCMBA’s Business Law Section encompasses a variety of committees that are dedicated to addressing issues and topics relevant to the practice of certain specific areas of business law including Business Law (Corporate Law), Construction Law, Corpo...CERTAIN UNPAID TAXES CAN RESULT IN REVOCATION, DENIAL OR LIMITATION OF YOUR PASSPORT

 By Rebecca D. Martin The Internal Revenue Service is now authorized under Section 7345 of the Internal Revenue Code to certify seriously delinquent tax debt to the State Department for action with respect to denial, revocation, or limitation of a passport.
-Seriously delinquent tax debt is an individual’s unpaid, legally enforceable tax debt t...Mindfulness for the Ethical Practice of Law Presented by Rebecca D. Martin
+Seriously delinquent tax debt is an individual’s unpaid, legally enforceable tax debt t...McDowell Rice Smith & Buchanan is pleased to announce that Rebecca Martin has been named the 2019 President of the Business Law Section of the Kansas City Metropolitan Bar Association.
+Ms. Martin will also serve as a Member of the Board of Directors during 2019.

 It was also announced at the Firm’s annual meeting that Thomas R. Buchanan will serve as the Firm’s General Counsel in 2019.
 Ronald S. Bronstein will continue to serve as the Firm’s Vice President/Treasurer/Assistant Secretary.